wp-plugins/custom-header-images/readme.txt

 * Each possible state is covered, by using all elements of the <a href="http://upload.wikimedia.org/wikipedia/commons/3/3d/Wordpress_Template_Hierarchy.png">WordPress template hierarchy</a>
 * The Media Library is used for image management, images are saved by URL copy/paste (so external images can be used, too)
 * Requires no extra tables
-* NEW: Support for Custom Post Types (Single Custom Post Images) and Custom Taxonomies (Taxonomy Page Images)
+* Support for Custom Post Types (Single Custom Post Images) and Custom Taxonomies (Taxonomy Page Images)
+* NEW (1.1.0): Linked Header Images (e.g. category page, larger image version, whatever you want ...)
+* NEW (1.1.0): Display Category Image by default
+* NEW (1.1.0): Full output customization
+* NEW (1.1.0): Exclude specified Taxonomies / Post Types from Header Image functionality
+* NEW (1.1.0): Internationalization (incl.
+English / German translation)
 * Clean install/uninstall

 Please report any bugs you may encounter.